CUBRID/cubrid-testtools/doc/ctp_install_guide.md

     export CTP_BRANCH_NAME=develop
     ```
 # Appendix
-* ### Install the old versions
+* ### How to install packages with customized version in cygwin?

-    Take 'grep' as an example.
+  There are two ways.
+Let's take `'grep'` as an example.

-    * Method 1, Install from Internet
+  * **The first way, install from internet**

-        1. start cygwin installation file 'setup-x86_64.exe'
+    1. Start cygwin installation file `'setup-x86_64.exe'`

-        2. In step 'Choose A Download Source', select 'Install from Internet'
+    2. In step `'Choose A Download Source'`, select `'Install from Internet'`

-        3. In step 'Select Packages', in the field of 'View', choose 'Category' or 'Full', and in the field of 'Search', input 'grep'.
-        Then, find the line of 'grep: search for regular expression matches in test files'.
-        Click the column of "New" (the second column) on this line, until 3.0-1 appears.
+    3. In step `'Select Packages'`, in the field of `'View'`, choose `'Category'` or `'Full'`, and in the field of `'Search'`, input `'grep'`.
+Then, find the line of `'grep: search for regular expression matches in test files'`.
+Click the column of `'New'` (the second column) on this line, until `'3.0-1'` appears.

-        (1) If '3.0-1' can be shown automatically, choose 'Pending' in 'View' field, to check the pending list is correct:
+       (1) If `'3.0-1'` can be shown automatically, choose `'Pending'` in `'View'` field, to check the pending list is correct:
-        Ⅰ. this package is in the list
+          + This package is in the list
-        Ⅱ. if there are other packages which you do not want to update this time, please click the second columns of these lines on by one to mark them as 'keep'.
+          + If there are other packages which you do not want to update this time, please click the second columns of these lines on by one to mark them as `'keep'`.
-        Check the pending list is important, since new versions of other packages are put in pending list and will be updated automatically.
-        For example, last time, I reverted  'gawk' to old version, and this time, I try to install old version of 'grep' and forget to check the pending list, 'gawk' will be updated to the newer version at this time.
-        So we'd better to install 'gawk', 'grep', 'sed' at once, instead of install them separately.
+          + Note: check the pending list is important, since new versions of other packages are put in pending list and will be updated automatically.
+For example, last time, I reverted `'gawk'` to old version, and this time, I try to install old version of `'grep'` and forget to check the pending list, `'gawk'` will be updated to the newer version at this time.
+So we'd better to install `'gawk'`, `'grep'`, `'sed'` at once, instead of install them separately.

-        (2) If '3.0-1' cannot be shown automatically, cancel this installation, and use the second installation method below.
+       (2) If `'3.0-1'` cannot be shown automatically, cancel this installation, and use the second installation method below.

-        4. use the default options in the following steps
+    4. Use the default options in the following steps

-    * Method 2, Install from Local Directory
+  * **The second way, install from Local Directory**
-        When the required old versions cannot be found in Method 1, we need to install it from local directory.
+    When the required versions cannot be found in the first way, we need to install it from local directory.

-        1. Find your last dowload/installation path, like "http%3a%2f%2fcygwin.mirror.constant.com%2f"
+    1. Find your last dowload/installation path, like `'http%3a%2f%2fcygwin.mirror.constant.com%2f'`

     2. Add the previous grep package in the installation path.
-        (1) download the previous package of "grep"
+      (1) download the previous package of `'grep'`
       (2) put this package in the previous installation path
-        e.g. C:\winshell_setup\http%3a%2f%2fcygwin.mirror.constant.com%2f\x86_64\release\grep
+          e.g. `'C:\winshell_setup\http%3a%2f%2fcygwin.mirror.constant.com%2f\x86_64\release\grep'`
       (3) edit the setup.ini file
-        e.g. C:\winshell_setup\http%3a%2f%2fcygwin.mirror.constant.com%2f\x86_64\setup.ini
+          e.g. `'C:\winshell_setup\http%3a%2f%2fcygwin.mirror.constant.com%2f\x86_64\setup.ini'`
-        Add a "[prev]" section for this previous pack in "@ grep" part.
+        Add a `'[prev]'` section for this previous pack in `'@ grep'` part.
 If it already exists, just ignore this step.
-            ```

             [prev]
             version: 3.0-1
             install: x86_64/release/grep/grep-3.0-1.tar.xz 361740 a34cf6fc689a62005f7a33287c86419d7a24d262f694489af0dc864affd031f61f9f15970f2f211f335aa7a0234211facf98cc76d83639c7c631ffe5386b00ac
             source: x86_64/release/grep/grep-3.0-1-src.tar.xz 1379944 9d7b08c7e21d0d5058faff728dc575aab95d8c0ab8f70897ff0b2910f32b7f8dd1cdab530564a2786ffb24f676fa16bf7a51d8e0fb1488d2971dcc1d1c443d99

-            ```
-        3. start setup-x86_64.exe
+    3. Start setup-x86_64.exe
-        (1) In step "Choose A Download Source":
+        (1) In step `'Choose A Download Source'`, choose `'Install from Local Directory'`
-        Choose "Install from Local Directory"
-        (2) In step "Select Local Package Directory":
-        Specify the path as "C:\winshell_setup\http%3a%2f%2fcygwin.mirror.constant.com%2f"
+        (2) In step `'Select Local Package Directory'`, specify the path as `'C:\winshell_setup\http%3a%2f%2fcygwin.mirror.constant.com%2f'`
-        (3) use the default options in the following steps, until you met step "Select Packages"
-        choose the correct version of "grep", in this case, I select "3.0-1"
+        (3) Use the default options in the following steps, until you met step `'Select Packages'`, choose the correct version of `grep`, in this case, I select `'3.0-1'`.
-        (4) use the default options in the following steps
+        (4) Use the default options in the following steps.